 This post was awesomely sponsored by my peeps at FrogTape®

-So today I’m sharing with you how I made this entire set!
-And ya’all, it is so much cheaper than buying it in the store…just say’in, worth it!
+So today, I’m sharing how I made this entire set!
+And it is so much cheaper than buying it in the store…it’s worth it!

 You’ll also want to pick up some wood stain, gold patina, 1/2″ finishing nails (or wood staples), wood glue, and craft wood in these sizes: